 - Choose grass seed.
 Calculate the square footage of the area you need to cover (Area = length x depth, minus buildings, driveways and gardens) and follow package requirements and these guidelines from The Home Depot Community experts.

 - Water in the seed.
 Grass seed will not germinate in dry soil, and for that reason, the surface must be kept moist with frequent, light waterings up to several times a day in hot and dry weather.
 Plan your planting with an eye to the weather forecast.
 Perhaps a well-timed steady rain will help.
-Under ideal conditions, grass will appear after 5 to 28 days.
+Under ideal conditions, grass will appear after five to 28 days.
 Factors like high temperatures, moisture and type of grass seed will affect germination.

 - Top dressing.
 A light covering of peat moss, sawdust or straw will protect your future lawn from birds that love to eat large quantities of seed.
-A top dressing also helps to retain the planting if a heavy downpour threatens to wash away the grass seed.
+A top dressing also helps retain the planting if a heavy downpour threatens to wash away the grass seed.
 Warm weather and high winds can combine to blow light, dry seed and soil away.
 Keep the top dressing moist to hold the seed in place.

 Mow Your Growing Lawn